ryan-hill/course-in-a-box/modules/mapping/_posts/2003-01-01-plotly-and-mapview.md

 Then we can create our separate plots, the first is the histogram and the second is the map.
 There are two things to point out:

 * First is use of the pipe operator, `%>%`, from the magrittr package that chains several functions together.
 This package is a common dependency and was loaded when you loaded crosstalk.
 It's there simply for convenience.
 * The second point is the `highlight` function and the arguments for each plot.
 Without using highlight, we would only be able to zoom and pan in these plots.
 The highlight function lets us actually select features.
-We've also chosen different arguments for each plot.
+We've also chosen different highlight arguments for each plot.
 These are described in more detail in the help file (`?highlight`), but briefly:
      * The `on` argument defines how a user makes a selection on the plot, e.g., on click, hover, etc. Here we've specified using a rectangular box for selection.
      * The `persistent` argument defines whether or not the selections accumulate, i.e., a new selection is added to the previous.
      * The `dynamic` argument lets us add a widget for changing selection colors, i.e., if we want different colors for different selections.